National Institute of Health (NIH)

 - The Version of Record of the article will be freely available on the journal’s site immediately upon publication.

 - A publication fee must be paid to publish an article gold open access.
-Elsevier's open access publication fees range between c$150 and c$5000 US Dollars and are journal specific.
+Elsevier's open access publication fees range between c$150 and c$6000 US Dollars excluding tax and are journal specific.
 Specific pricing information can be found on the journal homepage and our APC price list is available here.

 - NIH-funded authors and NIH employees are required to deposit to PubMed Central (PMC), or have submitted on their behalf, their Accepted Manuscript, to appear on PMC no later than 12 months after final publication.